datoviz/datoviz/docs/userguide.md

 * **item**: a single visual element, like a particular point or marker, or a single image in an `image` visual (remember that each visual is a collection of elements, so the `image` visual represents a set of one or multiple images)
 * **group**: a consecutive group of items that share common properties.
 This is mostly used in the `path` visual for now, where a group refers to a single path, while an item refers to a point within a path.
 A `path` visual therefore contains a set of points (items) each organized into a single or multiple disjoint paths (groups).
 * **vertex**: a 3D point sent to the GPU (this is transparent to the user).
 For example, a single image is defined by two triangles and six vertices.
 Datoviz handles the triangulation automatically and transparently, so you typically don't need to be aware of vertices.
+* **index**: in the mesh visual, an index refers to the set of vertices.
+A mesh is mainly defined by (1) a set of 3D points (vertices), and (2) a set of index triplets (three indices) definining a triangular face.

 A particular visual represents a collection of `n` items indexed from `0` to `n-1`.

 ### Python ctypes bindings

-C visual data functions expect a pointer to arrays of a given type, for example typically an array of `vec3` (three float32 numbers) for positions, or an array of `cvec4` (four `char`, ie four rgba uint8 bytes).
+C visual data functions expect a pointer to arrays of a given type, for example typically an array of `vec3` (three float32 numbers) for positions, or an array of `cvec4` (four `char`, i.e. four RGBA `uint8` unsigned bytes) for colors.

 Python ctypes bindings are auto-generated and expect a NumPy array whenever a C visual data function expects a pointer to an array of values.
 At the moment, the ctypes bindings check the dtype, the shape, and the C-contiguity of the provided arrays.